Bemidji State University

 rotations to create his art and tessellations.
 Look at the polygons that

 allow for the use of single or multiple transformations in a tessellation.
-Assignment: 20 |
+Assignment: 20 | Assessment: -Students will create at least

 two tessellations of a plane utilizing at least two different transformations